 The original intent of the Type 2 terminals was to provide endings that required no offset.
 This was the orientation used in the crash tested system.
-However, all three approved Type 2M approach terminals (MSKT, Soft-Stop, and Max-Tension) may be installed with an offset between 0 and 2 feet.
-A 1'-0" offset was adopted in Standard Plan R-62-Series in order to minimize the number of nuisance accidents that may occur when the impact head was located close to or encroaching on the shoulder.
+It was later determined by the FHWA that a 12" offset would be acceptable without further testing.
+This minimal offset was adopted in Standard Plan R-62-Series in order to minimize the number of nuisance accidents that may occur when the impact head was located close to or encroaching on the shoulder.